MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/connect-adfs-wap-report-server.md

 ## 1. Configure the report server

 We need to make sure that we have a valid Service Principal Name (SPN).
-THe valid SPN enables the proper Kerberos authentication to occur and enables the report server for negotiate authentication.
+The valid SPN enables the proper Kerberos authentication to occur and enables the report server for negotiate authentication.

 ### Service Principal Name (SPN)